Tencent Music, bound for U.S. IPO, profits from social savvy

-HONG KONG (Reuters) - Tencent Music, which owns China’s most popular music streaming apps, is often compared to Sweden’s Spotify Technology but it offers more in the way of socially interactive services that is helping it hit bigger notes in money making.
+HONG KONG (Reuters) - Tencent Music, which owns China’s most popular music streaming apps, is often compared to Sweden’s Spotify Technology (SPOT.N) but it offers more in the way of socially interactive services that is helping it hit bigger notes in money making.

-The company, majority owned by Chinese tech powerhouse Tencent Holdings and slated for a U.S. IPO next month, made almost $400 million in earnings before interest and taxes in 2017, according to an investor document circulated in August that was seen by Reuters.
+The company, majority owned by Chinese tech powerhouse Tencent Holdings (0700.HK) and slated for a U.S. IPO next month, made almost $400 million in earnings before interest and taxes in 2017, according to an investor document circulated in August that was seen by Reuters.

 Those profits are expected to nearly double to $764 million this year while revenue is seen climbing 72 percent to $3.1 billion, the document said.